stepfunc/dnp3/dnp3/README.md

 # Cargo Features

 Default features can be disabled at compile time:
-* `tls` - Build the library with support for TLS (secure Modbus)
+* `tls` - Build the library with support for mutually authenticated TLS
-* `serial` - Build the library with support for Modbus RTU and serial ports
+* `serial` - Build the library with support for serial ports

 # License